bouwe77/temba/README.md

 }
 ```

 You can even omit a request body when doing a `POST` or `PUT`.
-If you don't want that, and build proper validation, use the `requestBodyValidator` config setting:
+If you don't want that, and want to have proper validation, use the `requestBodyValidator` config setting:

-If you want to do input validation before the `POST` or `PUT` request body is saved to the database, configure Temba as follows:

 ```js
 const config = {